mirageglobe/zip-tinwolf/README.md

 ```

 - to update, remember to backup your tinwolf folder (zip up the current folder) and just re-pull the git repository
-- settings.txt is where you should define your customisable settings such as triggers or aliases
+- local-settings.txt is where you should define your customisable settings such as triggers or aliases
-- map.txt is where your map file is.
+- local-map.txt is where your map file is.
 You should backup this file where possible

 # Guidelines #

 a few points to note before submitting PR :

-- ensure this is tested on debian
+- ensure this is tested on debian/ubuntu
 - ensure this is tested on mac

 # Roadmap #